-COU 6666 Systems Theory and Intervention Strategies 3 sem. hrs.
+COU 6666 Systems Theory and Intervention Strategies

 Prerequisites: Completion of the Qualifying Courses or consent of the instructor.

 This course introduces the student to theories, models, and techniques used in working with couples, families, and other social systems.
 Assessment and intervention strategies are primary emphases.